Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-In this subsection, we propose the DDPG-based algorithm for tackling the continuous case and optimizing the UAV trajectory and passive beamforming of IRSs.
-The UAV trajectory optimization problem is firstly tackled by the DDPG-based algorithm, which applies the well-known actor-critic approach.
+In this subsection, we show the DDPG-based algorithm for tackling the continuous case and optimizing the UAV's trajectory, which applies the well-known actor-critic approach.
 We also show the architecture of DDPG algorithm in Fig.~\ref{ddpgdia}.

-There are two DQNs named actor network with function $a=\pi(s|\delta^{\pi})$ and critic network with function $Q(s,a|\delta^{Q})$ respectively.
+There are two DNNs named actor network with function $a=\pi(s|\delta^{\pi})$ and critic network with function $Q(s,a|\delta^{Q})$ respectively.
 Note that $\pi(\cdot)$ maps the state and action, $Q(\cdot)$ is the approximator for generating Q-value with the given the state-action pairs.
 Also, there are two target networks with function $\pi'(\cdot)$ and $Q'(\cdot)$, which have the same structure with actor and critic networks, respectively.
-The agent sends the state $s_t$ and directly receives the action $a_t$ generated by the actor network.
-It is worth mentioning that the flying direction and distance of UAV in TS $t$ can be expressed respectively as follows
+The agent receives the state $s_t$ from the environment and sends the action $a_t$ generated by its actor network.
+Then, the transition is stored into the experience replay memory.
+When the learning process starts, $M$ transitions are sampled to train the actor and critic networks.
+Precisely, given the states $s$ and actions $a$, the critic network generates the Q-values $Q(s,a)$ for calculating the policy gradient~\cite{lillicrap2015continuous}, which is expressed as: